Kong/insomnia/packages/insomnia-inso/README.md

 # Continuous Integration

 `inso` has been designed to run in a CI environment, disabling prompts and providing exit codes to pass or fail the CI workflow accordingly.
 An example workflow run in Github Actions is as follows.
-This example will checkout > install NodeJS > install inso > run linting > run unit tests > generate configuration.
+This example will checkout > install NodeJS > install Inso CLI > run linting > run unit tests > generate configuration.
 If any of these steps fail, the GH workflow will as well.

 ``` yaml
 # .github/workflows/test.yml